 1. “What is project Management?”
 Project Management Institute.
 Retrieved from: https://www.pmi.org/learning/library/skills-underestimated-project-management-tools-5918 (Visited 10/26/18).

 3. “Latest Findings Show Project Management Professionals in High Demand as Industry Job Growth Accelerates.”
 Project Management Institute.
 Retrieved from: https://www.pmi.org/about/press-media/press-releases/latest-findings-show-project-management-professionals-in-high-demand (Visited 10/26/18).
+This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.

 4. “Project Management Job Growth and Talent Gap 2017 – 2027.”Project Management Institute.
 Retrieved from: https://www.pmi.org/-/media/pmi/documents/public/pdf/learning/job-growth-report.pdf (Visited 10/26/18).